 The 2008 Special Transit Advisory Committee (STAC) produced an initial report identifying the need for additional transit services and setting forth a vision for providing higher-quality transit services along multiple transportation corridors within the MPOs.
 This effort sparked additional planning efforts throughout the region involving multiple counties, municipalities, residents, and other stakeholders.
-These different efforts coalesced into three transit plans that direct dedicated revenue to a variety of transit projects throughout the region.
+These different efforts coalesced into three transit plans that direct dedicated revenue to a variety of transit projects throughout the region:

-- Durham County: In 2011, Durham County commissioners and voters approved the Bus and Rail Investment Plan which implemented a new 1⁄2-cent sales tax and other funds dedicated to transit to fund transit expansion, including improved bus service, improved infrastructure; and premium transit services including D-O LRT and commuter rail.
+- Durham County: In 2011, Durham County commissioners and voters approved the Bus and Rail Investment Plan with a new 1⁄2-cent sales tax and other revenues to fund transit expansion, including improved bus service, improved infrastructure; and premium transit services including D-O LRT and commuter rail.
 The plan was updated and renamed the Durham County Transit Plan in April 2017. - Orange County: In 2012, Orange County commissioners and voters approved the County's Bus and Rail Investment Plan and identical funding sources as Durham County.
-The new dedicated revenues are being used to provide improved bus service and infrastructure, and pay the local share of the D-O

-LRT and N-S Corridor BRT premium transit services.
-The plan was updated and renamed the Orange County Transit Plan in April 2017.

-Wake County: The Wake Transit Plan and dedicated revenue sources were approved by county commissioners and voters in 2016.
+The new dedicated revenues are being used to provide improved bus service and infrastructure, and pay the local share of the D-O LRT and North-South Corridor BRT premium transit services.
+The plan was updated and renamed the Orange County Transit Plan in April 2017. - Wake County: The Wake Transit Plan and dedicated revenue sources were approved by county commissioners and voters in 2016.
 The plan focuses on four "Big Moves" to 1) connect the region; 2) connect all Wake County communities; 3) create a frequent and reliable urban transit network; and 4) provide enhanced access to transit.
 The plan proposes to develop a greatly expanded frequent bus network, bus service that connects the 12 Wake County municipalities, passenger infrastructure improvements; and the BRT and commuter rail services.

-Implementation of the plans in these projects are well underway.
 Increased regular bus service has been implemented by transit agencies throughout the three counties as well as by GoTriangle, the regional transit provider.
 In addition, the counties and transit agencies are investing in infrastructure such as improved customer bus stops and shelters, park-and-ride lots, and new vehicles.
+Local public transit systems coordinate and share facilities with private intercity bus operations; for example, the Durham Central Transit Station serves both Greyhound and MegaBus along with local/regional public routes.